Gravitational Hopfions: The GEM Hopfion

 where $\mathcal{A}_{A'}$ defines the totally degenerate principle null directions of $C_{abcd}$ making it a Petrov type N linearized gravitational field.
 Taking the dual twistors $\overline{A}_\alpha$ and $\overline{B}_\beta$ to be the same as in the EM hopfion we construct the Weyl curvature from equation (\ref{eqn:weyl_spinor}).
 Then we perform the gravito-electric and gravito-magnetic decompositions as in equation (\ref{eqn:spatial_tensors}).

-The tidal and frame-drag fields are characterized by their spectral decomposition which provides a three dimensional picture of the spacetime via the integral curves of their eigenvector fields and their various physical interpretations, as in Figure \ref{fig:shuttle}.
+The tidal and frame-drag fields are characterized by their spectral decomposition which provides a three dimensional picture of the spacetime via the integral curves of their eigenvector fields and their physical interpretations given by equations (\ref{eqn:tidal_acceleration}) and (\ref{eqn:gyroscope_precession}).
 Performing the spectral decomposition we find that both fields possess an eigenvalue structure $\{+\Lambda,-\Lambda,0\}$ corresponding respectively to the eigenvectors $\{\bm{E_+},\bm{E_-},\bm{E_0}\}$ and $\{\bm{B_+},\bm{B_-},\bm{B_0}\}$, where

 is the positive eigenvalue which determines the field strength, for both the tidal and frame-drag fields.

 Considering first the eigenvector fields which correspond to the zero eigenvalue, we find that

 which is, up to an overall scaling function, the Poynting vector of the EM hopfion.
 Constructing Riemann-Silberstein structures for the remaining fields